mozilla/experimenter/docs/experimenter/rollouts.md

 ## Change Phase (Approve/Approve)

-A live rollout moves to the next phase while remaining Live.
-The phase change is approved in Experimenter, approved in Remote Settings, and then the active phase is updated.
+A live rollout can have its next phase pushed to its state while remaining Live.
+This phase change must be reviewed in order to be published to the user, following the same flow to be approved in both Experimenter and Remote Settings.

 ```mermaid
   sequenceDiagram